“In this world, almost everything is connected to a local network. And that means it can be hacked.”

 Warning: This guide is based on the in-progress information available before the official release of the game.
 The guide will be updated as more information becomes available.

-In this guide we will tackle how you can effectively unlock and level the Hacking abilities in the game, but also offer examples of what these abilities can do for you to demonstrate why you might want some.
-From taking control of the entire facilities and their security systems to wreak lethal havoc in your enemy’s base, to hijacking their body and making the toughest enemies entirely helpless in front of you.
-Netrunner’s control over their surroundings can truly be god-like sometimes.
+In this guide we will tackle how you can effectively unlock and level the hacking abilities in the game, but also offer examples of what these abilities can do for you to demonstrate why you might want to do so.
+With the two hacking skills available in the game, Device Hacking and Target Hacking, you can take control of the entire facilities and their security systems and wreak lethal havoc in your enemy’s base, or hijack your opponents and make the toughest enemies entirely helpless in your grasp.
+An expert Netrunner’s control over their surroundings can be almost god-like.

-First, we will walk you through the basics of Leveling Hacking through the Intelligence Ability and its Hacking Skill, followed by the Skill’s Perks.
-Then, we will look at Breaching Access Points within enemy facilities and Quickhacks and Daemons that allow you to mess with the hacked machinery and the Cyberware of your opponents.
+First, we will walk you through the basics of How to Level Hacking Skills — the Device Hacking and Target Hacking skills and the Intelligence Ability, followed by their Perks.
+Then, we will look at How to Use Hacking by breaching access points within enemy facilities (per the Old System) and Quickhacks that allow you to mess with the hacked systems and the Cyberware of your opponents.
 Finally, we will finish off with the Build Strategy for the Hacking Skill, as either a part of a character’s skillset, or its main pillar.

 Ready?
 Let’s get inside.

-Intelligence is one of the five character Attributes you can invest experience points into.
-The Attribute dictates upper limit for the Skills under it, up to level 10.
-This means that the Intelligence level 5 will only allow your Hacking Skill to be leveled up to 5.
+Intelligence is one of the five character Attributes you can invest Experience and Street Cred points into.
+The Attribute dictates upper limit for the Skills under it, which means that the Intelligence level 5 will only allow your hacking skills to be leveled up to 5.
+Hacking skills, just like all other skills in Cyberpunk 2077, are leveled through use.

-Meanwhile, instead of investing points into your Skills, you will need to actually use them in the field in order to level them.
-The alternative is to find someone who will train you in it.
-Whether you want to commit to Hacking as a part of your character build or not, you can start leveling it early on to unlock more skill-related actions to level it more easily.
+You can also find someone who will train you in it to get a little ahead.
+Whether you want to commit to hacking as a major part of your character build or not, you can start leveling it early on to unlock more skill-related actions and level it more easily.

 To give you an example, you needed 2 in Hacking to connect to the Grand Imperial Mall in the Deep Dive Video.